Hyannis-Based Attorneys Providing Fiduciary Income Tax Return Services throughout The Islands and Cape Cod

 Yes.
 All estates get a $600 exemption.
 There are also other items that can be deducted.
 You may take an income distribution deduction if you were required to pay out the income on estate assets to beneficiaries.

 If the estate paid the executor, the amount paid can be reported as a deduction from the estate’s income.
-Likewise, you can deduct fees paid to any experts needed in the process, such as attorneys, accountants, and tax preparers.
+Likewise, you can deduct fees paid to any experts needed in the process, such as estate planning attorneys, accountants, and tax preparers.
 Expenses incurred in the process of wrapping up an estate are also deductible and may include amounts spent collecting assets, paying debts, and distributing the property to beneficiaries inheriting it.

 If the estate must go through formal probate, any money spent to cover probate court filing fees, publish probate notes in the newspaper, and purchase a bond (an insurance policy protecting the estate from an executor’s misuse) is eligible for a deduction.
 You may also deduct miscellaneous expenses that exceed two percent of the estate’s adjusted gross income, such as investment advice, safe deposit box rentals, office and postage supplies, and travel expenses.
 Medical or funeral expenses are NOT deductible on form 1041.
 Medical expenses may be deducted from the deceased person’s individual income tax return.